 Doser vs Doserless

-In researching the best coffee grinder you will regularly come across the terms doser and doserless.
+In researching the best burr grinder you will regularly come across the terms doser and doserless.
 These terms basically refer to the means by which the ground coffee is distributed.

 A doser is a pie-shaped chamber that collects ground coffee and releases it on the pull of a lever.
 This is particularly helpful in commercial settings as it is a lot faster than doserless and each “dose” distributes roughly the same amount of coffee.

 Doserless grinders have no such chamber and grind immediately into your portafilter or attached coffee container.
 The advantage is that the coffee is always completely fresh while the downside is that it is somewhat slower.

 Most home grinders tend to be doserless and “dose” the coffee with either a pulse button which you hold down for as long as required, or a timer function which allows the user to walk away while the the coffee grinds.
 (As a side tip, the timers are generally far less reliable and accurate than they claim!)